Revanth1584/Multimodal-Prescription-Translator-/README.md

-Multimodal Prescription Translator 🩺🎧
+🎧 Multimodal Prescription Audio Translator

-Live Demo: Try it here!

-A lightweight web app that transcribes patient audio and translates it into your preferred language.
-Perfect for medical workflows or multilingual healthcare support.
+Automatically transcribe patient audio and translate it into your preferred language — making multilingual medical workflows simpler and faster.

+📸 Overview

+Patients or doctors often record audio instructions or symptoms.
+Understanding these in another language can be difficult.
+This app:

+Transcribes patient audio into text

+Translates the transcription into a selected language

+Outputs both the original and translated text

+Perfect for multilingual healthcare support or quick patient note understanding.

+🚀 Live Demo

+Try it live (mobile-friendly) 👉 Hugging Face Space

+How to use:

+Upload a patient audio file 🎤

+Choose the target language 🌐

+Get instant transcription + translation 📝

-Tech Stack 🛠️
+🛠️ Tech Stack

 Python 3.10 – backend logic

 Gradio 5 – interactive web interface

-SpeechRecognition – audio transcription
+SpeechRecognition – transcribes audio

-Pydub – audio file processing
+Pydub – converts audio formats

-Deep Translator (GoogleTranslator) – translation service
+Deep Translator (GoogleTranslator) – translates text

-Hugging Face Spaces – hosting platform
+Hugging Face Spaces – hosting & deployment

-Optional (if OCR added later):

-Pytesseract – text extraction from images

-How It Works 🚀
+🧠 How It Works

-🎤 Upload Audio – Patient describes symptoms in their native language.
+🎤 Audio Upload – Upload the patient’s voice recording

-🔊 Audio Processing – The app converts the audio into a compatible WAV format.
+🔊 Audio Processing – Convert uploaded audio to WAV for processing

-📝 Transcription – SpeechRecognition converts the audio to text.
+📝 Transcription – SpeechRecognition converts audio to text

-🌐 Translation – The text is translated into the chosen language using Google Translator.
+🌐 Translation – GoogleTranslator translates text to the selected language

-📄 Output – You get both the original transcription and the translated text.
+📄 Output – See both the original transcription and the translated text

-Future Enhancements 🔮
+✨ Future Enhancements

-Add handwritten prescription OCR for full multimodal input.
+Add handwritten prescription OCR for multimodal input

+Expand supported languages beyond the current set

-Custom UI themes and animations for better UX.
+Implement custom UI themes and animations for better UX

-Support more languages for broader accessibility.
+Integrate medical abbreviation expansion for doctor’s notes